khakhalin/notes/keywords/LightGBM.md

 rmse_test = mean_squared_error(y_test, y_pred) ** 0.5 # Evaluate
 ```

+This boilerplate already mentions some key parameters:
+* `objective` (can also be aliased as `loss`): by default uses `regression`, which is the same as `l2`, but it can also be `l1`, a whole bunch of classification- and ranking-related losses etc. One can also define a custom loss (see below)

-Other possible parameters (as pairs in a dict):
+Other possible parameters (communicated as key-value pairs in a dict):
 * `categorical_feature` - multi-int (column numbers) or string, to mark which features need to be treated as categorical (even if they look like integers)
-* `metric` - supposedly can take strings 'l1' and 'l2' as values, or both (as a set)
+* `metric` - what metrics to return; can take strings like 'l1' and 'l2', or a set of values.
 * To regulate the size of the tree (these two would typically go together):
     * `num_leaves` - maximal number of leaves in every node.
 Higher number - more overfitting
     * `max_depth` - branch depth